JefGreen/sqlite-playground/README.md

 # sqlite-playground
-A playground for sqlite local database
+A playground for sqlite local database built on Mac